Jake-Young/Udacity-VR-Nanodegree-Project-2/README.md

 ### GVR Version
-I could not find wqhich specific version of the GVR was used but I used the pakage included with the project zip file.
+I could not find which specific version of the GVR was used but I used the pakage included with the project zip file.

 ### Platform
 Android Version 7.0, Samsung Galaxy S8.